...

 The principle of laser cutting is straightforward:

-• Laser Generation: A laser is produced using a gain medium, which can be a gas, liquid, or solid.
+• Laser Generation: A laser cutter produces a beam using gain medium, which can be a gas, liquid, or solid.
 This medium is excited by external energy, typically electricity or light.

 • Beam Focusing: The laser beam is directed and focused onto the material’s surface using mirrors and lenses.
 This focus ensures the laser’s energy is concentrated over a tiny area, creating the necessary heat to cut the material.